-Rum Jungle Resources has multiple granted tenements along a string of salt lakes from Curtin Springs to Mount Richards Dam, having previously tested as far east as Erldunda.
-New applications extend the project to the western end of Lake Amadeus, making a total length of 280 km of the Central Australian Groundwater Discharge Zone.
+Rum Jungle Resources' Karinga Lakes Project consists of multiple granted tenements along a string of salt lakes from Curtin Springs to Mount Richards Dam, having previously tested as far east as Erldunda.
+Newly granted ELs and applications extend the project to the western end of Lake Amadeus, making a total length of 280 km of the Central Australian Groundwater Discharge Zone.